Tennessee Car Accident Attorney

 In Tennessee, the law follows a “modified comparative fault” system.
 This means your compensation can be reduced if you share some blame for the accident.
 If you are found to be 50% or more at fault, you cannot recover any damages.

 For example, if you were 30% responsible and the other driver was 70% responsible, your compensation will be reduced by 30%.
-This makes it crucial to have a lawyer who can fight to minimize your fault percentage and maximize your recovery.
+This makes it crucial to have an auto accident attorney who can fight to minimize your fault percentage and maximize your recovery.

 Statute of Limitations